Ted (TV series): Reception

+Season 1

-On the review aggregator website Rotten Tomatoes, 73% of 41 critics' reviews are positive for the series, with an average rating of 6.8/10.
+On the review aggregator website Rotten Tomatoes, 73% of 41 critics' reviews are positive for the first season, with an average rating of 6.8/10.
 The website's critics consensus reads: "The silly old bear isn't quite up to new tricks with this foul-mouthed sitcom, but fans of Seth MacFarlane's caustic comedy will get plenty of kick out of Teds latest antics."
 Metacritic, which uses a weighted average, assigned a score of 51 out of 100 based on 18 critics, indicating "mixed or average reviews".

 Nick Schager of The Daily Beast gave the season a positive review, praising its humor and handling of political themes, even stating that the series "earns quite a few more chuckles than its big-screen counterparts."
 Chris Vognar of Rolling Stone was similarly optimistic, describing the show as "silly" and "juvenile" but full of laughs nonetheless.
 Neal Justin of Star Tribune described Ted as "actually kind of sweet––and noble", praising its comedy and heart.
-C.S.
-Hasty of The Oklahoman gave the series high praise, describing the show as lighthearted romp through the 1990s.

 Varietys Alison Herman was far more critical, describing the franchise as "not the kind of story that requires expansion" and criticizing the show's similarity to the movies and lack of identity.
 She also criticized the series' 40-minute runtime and low episode count, describing seven episodes as "when an actual network sitcom would just be getting started."
 Angie Han of The Hollywood Reporter gave the show a mixed review, praising the casting of Ubach and the chemistry between MacFarlane and Burkholder, but criticized the episodes' length and pacing.
 She stated that "for every element that clicks, there are a half dozen more that don't" and suggested that Seth MacFarlane might be getting in his own way.
 Anita Singh of The Daily Telegraph awarded the series one star out of five, writing "MacFarlane's sweary Paddington has one joke… and it isn't big, it isn't clever and it's certainly not funny."

+Season 2

+On Rotten Tomatoes, all 11 critics who reviewed the season gave it a positive review, resulting in a 100% rating.
+Metacritic states that the season has a "generally favorable" reception based on a weighted average score of 68 out of 100 from 4 critics.

+Future

+In March of 2026, MacFarlane confirmed in an interview with TheWrap that there are no plans for a third season, citing the show's high production costs due to the CGI needed for the titular character.
+A month later, Seth MacFarlane continued to express interest in producing a third season, as well as a possible film on Peacock featuring the cast of the series.